morkonrad/graphcl/README.md

 First folder includes implementation of graph-schedule.
 The schedule-module uses the HEFT implementation (https://github.com/mackncheesiest/heft).
 In short it receives as input some OpenCL kernel-graph.
 In the graph each node represents a kernel function.
 For each kernel-function there are profiled execution times to build node-weights.
 For the graph-edge weights the schedule-module uses profiled bandwidth for platform-specific interconnection-bus between CPUs-GPUs.
 Once the schedule is calculated the schedule-module analyzes the data-flow between nodes and generates graphCL-commands.

-Second folder includes implementation of GraphCL API+driver-runtime.
+Second folder includes implementation of GraphCL API and driver-runtime.
 GraphCL-API includes high-level commands that enable two asynchronous types of operations.
 First operation basically enqueues some OpenCL-C kernel on CPU or GPU.
 Second operation enables asynchronous (non-blocking call) transfers between any CPU<-->GPU and GPU<--->GPU.
 The whole driver uses OpenCL-runtimes from different Hardware-Vendors.
 Currently it is a Intel-OpenCL-Platform that supports AMD/Intel CPUs, and AMD/NVIDIA-OpenCL-Platform for AMD/NVidia GPUs.
 Finally, parallel-concurrent execution of kernels on different processors and data-transfers are synchronized and managed by the GraphCL-runtime.
 The cross-platform synchronization is implemented with OpenCL-queueus, OpenCl-events and asynchronous user-event callbacks.
 Additionally, the driver includes several utility functions/apps. such as: unit-tests, some benchmark and profiling code.
 For more details check Readme inside folders.

 Requirements ?
 ---------------